More information on the Dirty White Matter performance on August 8, 2018 can be found here

-[Please note that the above quote is referring to whiteness as a social construct, not to white privilege. ]
+Please note that the above quote is referring to whiteness as a social construct, not to white privilege. ]

 This project uses everyday materials, recorded interviews and group discussion.
-It focuses on what white female and femme folks can do to be accountable to women of color. hrough guided exercises, participants manipulate symbolic materials, like tampons, cotton face wipes and Q-tips, that visually represent harmful narratives about whiteness, such as cleanliness and purity.
-While working we listen to and discuss recorded interviews of non-white females sharing their experiences with whiteness.
-I then incorporate participants' altered materials into new sculptures like The silent edge of the shallow.
+It focuses on what white female and femme folks can do to be accountable to women of color, though all are welcome.
+Through guided art exercises participants manipulate everyday materials that visually represent harmful ideas of whiteness and white femininity.
+While we work, we'll listen to recorded interviews with women of color discussing their experiences with whiteness and white females.
+Afterwards, we discuss as a group.

 • Upcoming dates (2018):